vascoalramos/secure-file-transfer/README.md

 # Secure Communcation in a Client-Server Architecture to Transfer Files

 ## Description

-This project is a product of a practical assignement of one of our classes: [Information And Organisational Security](https://www.ua.pt/en/uc/4143) and the main idea behind it is to implement a games database with info about games, publishers, developers, platforms, reviews and others.
-Along that we also implemented an interface in c# to showcase the features and use cases of our system.
+This project is a product of a practical assignement of one of our classes: [Information And Organisational Security](https://www.ua.pt/en/uc/4143) and the main idea behind it is to implement a client-server architecture with secure communication used to send files from clients to the server.

+The implementation uses the following aproaches:
+* Symmetric Keys
+* Diffie-Hellman key exchange
+* Key Renegation
+* Integretity and MAC

 ## Authors
 * **Diogo Silva** - [HerouFenix](https://github.com/HerouFenix)